-The Regional Water Quality Control Board's (RWQCB) GeoTracker GAMA database shows 31-37 open Leaking Underground Storage Tank (LUST) or other cleanup sites with potential or known groundwater contamination located within the Merced Subbasin.
-The California Department of Toxic Substances Control (DTSC) EnviroStor database shows 214 additional open cleanup sites with potential or known groundwater contamination located within the Merced Subbasin.
-The California Department of 2-126\-shows the location of the combined sites from GAMA and EnviroStor, color-coding the sites based on groupings of constituents of concern: gas and diesel, synthetic organics (pesticides, herbicides, etc.), or mixed constituents (multiple categories, such as heavy metals and pesticides).
+The Regional Water Quality Control Board's (RWQCB) GeoTracker GAMA database shows 37 open Leaking Underground Storage Tank (LUST) or other cleanup sites with potential or known groundwater contamination located within the Merced Subbasin.
+The California Department of Toxic Substances Control (DTSC) EnviroStor database shows 24 additional open cleanup sites with potential or known groundwater contamination located within the Merced Subbasin.
+Figure 2-126 shows the location of the combined sites from GAMA and EnviroStor, color-coding the sites based on groupings of constituents of concern: gas and diesel, synthetic organics (pesticides, herbicides, etc.), or mixed constituents (multiple categories, such as heavy metals and pesticides).